-The state of the catering industry in the United States
+1. Understand the state of the catering industry in the U.S.

-A market report shows that in 2012, the average costs for the food service at a wedding reception in the United States amounted to $3,579 U.S. Not surprisingly, the largest market segment that supports the catering business is households earning at least six figures.
+An industry report shows that in 2012, the average costs for the foodservice at a wedding reception in the United States was to $3,579 U.S.; wedding planning website The Knot surveyed their users and found that in 2017, the average cost was $6,528, or $70 per guest.
+Wedding Wire says the average cost is about $4,000, but most couples spend between $1,800 and $7,000.
+Not surprisingly, the largest market segment that supports the catering business is households earning at least six figures.
 In 2015, of households with a combined income of 100,000 U.S. dollars or more, 5.4 percent spent $500 to $999 U.S. on catered events outside the home.

-There is another aspect of the catering industry that makes it very appealing for entrepreneurs: Unlike most other sectors, the industry is highly fragmented, meaning there is no one corporate entity dominating the market share.
-The top 50 U.S. companies account for less than 15 percent of industry revenue.
+Though there are major players in the catering industry, there are a lot of reasons why it’s appealing to entrepreneurs: Unlike most other sectors, the industry is highly fragmented, meaning there is no single corporate entity dominating the market share.

-Are you ready to start a catering business?
+2. Figure out if you’re ready to start a catering company

 There’s no shortcut to determining if you are just a “weekend warrior” dazzling your friends and colleagues in your own home or someone who is a great candidate to branch out and start their own catering business.
 Jean-Marc Fontaine says to find success, people need to spark that burning desire from within.

 “I really have a passion for food and entertaining and the reason I’m still doing this job today is because I am passionate about the food industry,” he says.
 “It’s a very special area, it’s not like an office job, it’s more like art—you have to really love it.”